-Samsung Galaxy S III sales have passed the 10 million mark, says executiveAlex Wagner - Senior News Editor
+Samsung Galaxy S III sales have passed the 10 million mark, says executiveAlex Wagner - Editorial Director of News and Content

 In the months leading up to the Samsung Galaxy S III's official introduction, all of the rumors, leaks and speculation surrounding the thing made it feel like one of the more hotly-anticipated Android phones in recent memory.
 But just how well is the Galaxy S III selling now that its on store shelves?
 According to a Samsung executive, it's doing pretty well for itself.
 Shin Jong-kyun, the president of Samsung's mobile communication division, said today that the Galaxy S III has now sold over 10 million units.
 An exact sales figure wasn't provided, and it's not yet clear whether J.K.
 Shin was referring to the number of Galaxy S IIIs that've been shipped to merchants or actual sales.